-If you are lacking self-love then it is quite probable you also lack boundaries.
-We always promote kindness but there’s a fine line between helping others and not caring for yourself because you are giving too much.
+If you yourself are not high on your priority list then it is quite probable that you lack boundaries.
+There’s a fine line between helping others and not caring for yourself because you are giving too much.

 Boundaries are limits you set for yourself, which tell others how they can treat you, what they can expect from you and how much you value yourself.
 Without them, you are undoubtedly exposed to vulnerability; people will take advantage of you if you let them, boundaries are a safety net to stop that from happening.

-It’s important that you have boundaries in place in all of your relationships, no matter how casual or serious – here are some tips on how to do this.
+It’s important that you have boundaries in place in all of your relationships, no matter how casual or serious – here are a couple of ways to create healthy boundaries.